diegopso/driving-distances/README.md

 ## Dependencies

-In order to use this project it is needed to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/).
+In order to use this project it is needed to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose v2](https://docs.docker.com/compose/).
 There are many recipes to make easier to use this repo made with [Makefile](https://www.gnu.org/software/make/manual/make.html).
-Also, the target `call-service` in the `Makefile` uses [curl](https://curl.se/).
+Additionally, the target `call-service` in the `Makefile` uses [curl](https://curl.se/).
+Finally, to create virtual environments and run tests, this project uses [Poetry](https://python-poetry.org/).

 ## Configuration